stanfordnlp/stanza/_pages/langid.md

 python -m stanza.models.lang_identifier --data-dir data --load-model model.pt --mode eval --eval-length 50 --save-name model-results.jsonl
 ```

+This command will look for the file `test.jsonl` in `data` and produce evaluation numbers for the data in that file.

-The overall accuracy will be displayed, and a .jsonl file with various evaluation info including the accuracy, the confusion matrix, and per-language F1, precision, and recall will be produced.
+The overall accuracy will be displayed, and a `.jsonl` file with various evaluation info including the accuracy, the confusion matrix, and per-language F1, precision, and recall will be produced.